vcoppo23/Robocup/README.md

 Closing out of the google page will submit a "Disconnect" message to server which turns on shutdown mode and sets motors to 0% power

 ### Controls:
-While in Tread Mode:
+#### Tread Mode:
 Up/Down on joysticks move treads forward/backward respectivly, the bumper/trigger move the flippers up/down respectivly

-While in Turret Mode:
+#### Turret Mode:

-On Left Joystick:

-Left/Right moves Turret Clockwise/Counterclockwise, Up/Down moves shoulder up/down
+On Left Joystick: Left/Right moves Turret Clockwise/Counterclockwise, Up/Down moves shoulder up/down

-On Right Joystick:

-Left/Right moves the wrist, Up/Down moves the elbow
+On Right Joystick: Left/Right moves the wrist, Up/Down moves the elbow

 Other wrist/Claw not implemented yet